rashikaranpuria/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization
-Exercises and programs developed under Machine Learning Specialization by University of Washington.
+Exercises,assignments and programs developed under Machine Learning Specialization by University of Washington.